-The Council's maximum exposure to credit risk in relation to its investments in financial institutions cannot be assessed generally as the risk of any institution failing to make interest payments or repay the principal sum will be specific to each individual institution.
-As noted above, the Council's Investment Strategy restricts investments to a narrow range of counterparties.
-At 31 March 2019 it had deposits totalling £34.197m (£31.711m at 31 March 2018) with a number of different institutions.
+The council's maximum exposure to credit risk in relation to its investments in financial institutions cannot be assessed generally as the risk of any institution failing to make interest payments or repay the principal sum will be specific to each individual institution.
+As noted above, the council's Investment Strategy restricts investments to a narrow range of counterparties.
+At 31 March 2020 it had deposits totalling £50.118m (£34.197m at 31 March 2019) with a number of different institutions.
 Recent experience has shown that it is rare for such entities to be unable to meet their commitments.
-Review of the specific deposits and investments held at 31 March 2019 has indicated that there is no material risk of credit loss.
+Review of the specific deposits and investments held at 31 March 2020, including consideration of the uncertainties resulted from the Covid 19 pandemic, has indicated that there is no material risk of credit loss.

 Assessment of the expected credit loss on the outstanding balance of trade receivables is made using a provision matrix based on the age of the outstanding debt and previous experience of recovery rates.
-At 31 March 2019, the outstanding gross amount was £1.859m (£2.118m at 31 March 2018) and the maximum exposure to credit loss was assessed as £0.597m (£0.837m at 31 March 2018).
+At 31 March 2020, the outstanding gross amount was £1.773m (£1.859m at 31 March 2019) and the maximum exposure to credit loss was assessed as £0.486m (£0.597m at 31 March 2019).
 The risk of loss has been fully provided for.
 No collateral is held as security.